 8. Frozen waffles:

-Frozen waffles, pancakes those type of things are a major treat in our house.
+Frozen waffles and frozen boxed pancakes are a major treat in our house.
 We grab these on days we need to be out the door quick like a bunny.

 9. Bagels and cream cheese: